 Pick the Product You Want

-- Checking accounts for making payments and direct deposit
+- Checking accounts: Use these for making payments and receiving direct deposits.

-- Money market accounts for slightly more interest (while keeping access to your cash)
+- Money market accounts: These products sometimes earn slightly more interest than savings accounts (while maintaining your access to cash).

-When working online, you may have to drill down to the product that is right for you.
-You might click “Open an Account,” and then click “Checking,” and hunt among the various choices for “Free Checking.”
-If you open your accounts in person, you can just chat with a banker who will help you find the best account for your needs.
+When viewing a bank's products online, you might have to drill down to the product that is right for you.
+For example, you might have to click “Open an Account,” and then click “Checking” and peruse the options for free checking.
+If you open your accounts in person, chat with a banker to find the best account for your needs.
 Of course, you’ll only want to bank where your money is protected by FDIC insurance (or NCUSIF coverage if you use a credit union).

 Provide Your Information

 As you open a new bank account, you'll need to provide sensitive information to the bank.
-In order to protect themselves and comply with regulations such as the Patriot Act, they simply can't open an account without verifying your identity.
+To protect themselves and comply with regulations such as the Patriot Act, banks can't open an account without verifying your identity.

-You’ll need to provide simple details like your name and birthday, as well as identification numbers (in the U.S. this is most likely your Social Security Number, but you may be able to use an ITIN).
-You'll also be asked to present a valid government ID (such as a Driver’s License or passport).
+You’ll need to provide simple details like your name, birthday, and mailing address, as well as identification numbers (in the United States, this is most likely your Social Security Number, but you may be able to use an ITIN).
+You'll also be asked to present a valid government ID (such as a driver’s license or passport).

-If you're doing this online, you'll just type the information into a textbox.
-If you open your accounts in person you'll hand your ID’s over to the banker, who will probably make photocopies.
+If you're opening a bank account online, you'll type this information into a text box.
+If you set up your accounts in person, be prepared to hand your ID to the banker, who will probably photocopy it.

 You’ll have to agree to abide by certain rules and accept responsibility for certain activities in your accounts.
-When you open an account at a bank, you form a relationship based on a very important subject – your money.
-Therefore you should know what you’re getting into.
-If you open bank accounts online, you complete this step by clicking an “I Agree” (or similar) button, and moving on to the next step.
+When you open an account at a bank, you form a relationship based on an important subject: your money.
+Therefore, you should know what you’re getting into.
+If you open bank accounts online, you'll complete this step by clicking the “I Agree” (or similar) button and moving on to the next step.

-Read your agreement carefully.
-Although disclosure is getting better, there are a lot of important details buried in the fine print when opening a bank account.
-In particular, you'll want to know about any fees charged to your account, and when your funds are available for withdrawal.
+Although disclosures have improved over time, there are a lot of important details buried in the fine print when opening a bank account.
+In particular, you'll want to know about any fees applicable to your account, and when your funds will be available for withdrawal.

-In addition to bank agreements, federal law dictates your rights and responsibilities.
-For example, if somebody takes money out of your account fraudulently (or due to an error), you might be protected.
+In addition to bank agreements, federal law dictates your rights and responsibilities as an account holder.
+For example, if somebody takes money out of your account fraudulently, you might be protected against losses.
 However, you may need to report the withdrawal quickly for full protection.

 Print, Sign, and Mail (If Required)

-If you open a bank account in person, this step does not apply, so skip to Step 7.
-If you are opening an account online, you may have to print, sign, and mail a document to the bank before the account is opened.
-Some banks use electronic disclosure and consent that is legally binding—you can do everything online.
-But some banks still require a signed document to open an account.
-Until they receive the documents, your account is not active.
+If you're opening a bank account online, you may have to print, sign, and mail a document to the bank before the account is opened.
+Some banks use electronic disclosure and consent to make the banking relationship legally binding—you can do everything online.
+Others still require a signed document to open an account.
+Until the bank receives the documents, your account is not active.

 Fund Your Account

-If you’re opening a checking or savings account, you’ll need to make an initial deposit into the account.
-Sometimes this is required as part of the opening process, and sometimes you can do it after the account is up and running.
+If you’re opening a checking or savings account, you’ll often need to make an initial deposit into the account.
+Sometimes, this is required as part of the opening process, and other times, you can do it after the account is up and running.
 There are several ways to fund your account:

-- Deposit cash, which should be available for spending with your debit card immediately.
+- Deposit cash: It should be available for spending with your debit card by the next day.

-- Deposit a check or money order to your account.
-The funds should be available within a few business days after you make the deposit.
+- Deposit a check or money order: The funds should be available within a few business days after you make the deposit.

 Start Using the Account

 If you followed all the steps, you should have a brand new bank account in your name.
 It should be ready to use within a few minutes to a few days.
 For checking and savings accounts, keep an eye out for a debit card (or ATM card) in the mail.
-You might also get a checkbook so you can write checks.
-To make the most of your account, sign up for features that help you manage your money:
+You might also get a checkbook so that you can write checks.
+To make the most of your account, sign up for (usually free) account features that help you manage your money:

-- Online bill pay allows you to pay bills electronically (without writing checks or mailing payments).
+- Online bill pay: This feature allows you to pay bills electronically.

-- Your bank’s mobile app may allow you to deposit checks remotely.
-You won’t need to make trips to a branch of fill out deposit slips.
+- Remote check deposit: Your bank’s mobile app may allow you to deposit checks remotely so that you don’t have to make trips to a branch or fill out deposit slips.